About Daler-Rowney

 Artists are at the core of everything we do.
 We develop, produce and deliver products, which are not only fit for purpose but exceed the expectations of our artist's community.

 Our mission is to inspire by creating sustainable, qualitative, durable art materials every day, every year for everybody, making art accessible.
-All our colours are made in England since 1783.

 Our Values